WasFia3/unity-course-progress/Documentation/section3-lesson1.md

 Everything starts with the assests folder, it's the heart's project, that's where you place all the project's content:C# scripts, sprites, animations, prefabs, audio files, materials, and UI elements...

+- Cpmponents
 I learnt about the assests's components, A component in Unity is like a behavior or ability that you attach to a GameObject to make it do some action.

 I focused on these components:
-* Rigidbody : This gives your GameObject physics.
+* Rigidbody : This component gives your GameObject physics.
 Like, actual gravity, momentum, forces
-* polygon collider: It defines the shape of your object for collisions — but in a very detailed, custom way. it's represented in a green square.
+* polygon collider: This component defines the shape of your object for collisions — but in a very detailed, custom way. it's represented in a green square.
+* move : This component handles the movement logic of a GameObject.

+- 📄 Scripts

+Scripts in Unity are components written in C# that define the behavior of GameObjects.

+I focused on these scripts:
+* Follow target: A script you attach to the camera (or a camera controller object) that makes it follow a specific target, usually the player, during gameplay.